 Technically, individuals can also speculate on Category E (and C as well) COEs.
 But there is no market for the sale and buy these temporal COEs.

 Car rental companies

-Due to the high cost of car ownership, many foreigners who stationed here temporally prefer renting a car, instead of buying one.
+Due to the high cost of car ownership, many foreigners who are stationed here temporally prefer renting a car instead of buying one.
 They can use a foreign driving license for up to 12 months.

-With the booming of private car hiring, some big players may stock (directly, or indirectly) large fleet of cars and lease them to drivers.
+With the booming of private car hiring, some big players may stock (directly or indirectly) large fleets of cars and lease them to drivers.

 These cars, unlike taxis, must obtain the COE through the standard bidding process.